Contact information

 - Head of the NeuroMetrology Group

 A number of brain diseases affect various types of bodily movements, either producing unwanted movements such as tremors or reducing movement by making the patient stiff and slow, or sometimes both.
-One such condition is Parkinson’s disease which is where my research interests lie.
+One such condition is Parkinson’s disease (PD), a common neurodegenerative disorder affecting over 10 million people worldwide.
+Another is Progressive Supranuclear Palsy (PSP), a much rarer condition with more rapid progression.
+Despite these conditions having a very different pathological basis they can appear very similar in their early stages.

-In my research clinics, I use a variety of quantitative experimental methods, based on precise measurement of subtle abnormalities of the speed and coordination of various movements such as saccades (fast eye movements) and hand movements.
+In our research clinics, we use a variety of quantitative experimental methods, based on precise measurement of subtle abnormalities of the speed and coordination of various movements such as saccades (fast eye movements), hand movements, and gait.
+This yields a large volume of data which we analyse using both classical machine learning techniques (ML) and deep neural networks (DL).

-I'm happy to consider applications from prospective DPhil applicants.
+I'm happy to consider applications from prospective DPhil and MSc applicants.
 Please visit our group website (NeuroMetrology Group) for further information about the projects we are carrying out currently.
-Don't hesitate to get in touch directly.

 Funding